FrancoLiberali/cql/configuration.md

 # Configuration

-To see a complete example of a working config file: head to [`badaas.example.yml`](./badaas.example.yml)
+To see a complete example of a working config file: head to [`badaas.example.yml`](./badaas.example.yml).

 As said in the README:

 > Badaas can be configured using environment variables, CLI flags or a configuration file.
 > CLI flags take priority on the environment variables and the environment variables take priority on the content of the configuration file.

-In this documentation file, we will mainly focus our attention on config files but we won't forget that we can use environement variables and CLI flags to change Badaas' config.
+In this documentation file, we will mainly focus our attention on config files but we won't forget that we can use environment variables and CLI flags to change Badaas' config.

-The config file can be formated in any syntax that [github.com/spf13/viper](https://github.com/spf13/viper) supports but we will only use YAML syntax in our docs.
+The config file can be formatted in any syntax that [`viper`](https://github.com/spf13/viper) supports but we will only use YAML syntax in our docs.

 - [Configuration](#configuration)
   - [Database](#database)